jamplate/jamplate.github.io/guide.md

 - `__DEFINE__ : Object` an internal variable for the processor to manage replace and replacements done by the `#define` command.

-### Data Types
+### Parameters

-Jamplate has no actual data types, since jamplate stores the data in plain text, but some operations treat the data given to it differently depending on the text and the operation itself.
+This section describes the parameters in the used command notation:

 - `Parameter` applies to any text.
 In commands, means that the command will evaluate the parameter logically.